 God gave me six years.
 Those were the most memorable years in our relationship, because Uncle Miles and I became close friends, not just family.
 Our friendship filled the empty places in both of our lives.
 We began calling each other every weak—he from the west coast and I from the east side of the country.
 We discussed family memories and happenings, but he always wanted to know about me.
 And I asked about the highlights and downsides of his life at the retirement center.

 It didn’t matter that he was in his 90’s.
 He stayed engaged in my life.
 Each year in the fall, I traveled to Oregon for two weeks to see family and friends.
 I made time to visit Uncle Miles often, talk on the phone in between visits, and enjoy some meals together.
 We also started a tradition of taking a day trip together, usually drinking in the beauty of the Colombia River gorge and enjoying the majesty of Mt.
-Hood up close.
+Hood.
 Though hindered by macular degeneration, he remained in charge, cautioning me and making sure I didn’t miss any turns.

 One year, after delivering him back to the center following our trip, we sat in his apartment and talked some more.
 Words full of encouragement and mutual admiration and affirmation flowed between us.

 Finally, we stood and hugged each other good-bye.
 “Honey, thanks for spending time with me.
 Really enjoyed your visit and especially our trip today.”

 Knowing that I was leaving the next day, we looked into each other’s eyes with love.
 I believe he knew he would never see me again.
 I was unaware.
 Perhaps that’s why God prompted me to say, “Uncle Miles, I’ll see you next time . . . but if not, I’ll see you in heaven.”